linzmacd/School_District_Analysis/README.md

 ## Purpose

-The purpose of our analysis is to determine whether removing the 9th grade scores from Thomas High School has any effect on the overall results of our School District Analysis.
+The purpose of our analysis is to determine whether removing the 9th grade scores from Thomas High School (replacing with NaNs) has any effect on the overall results of our School District Analysis.

 ## Results